CTIF - The International Association of Fire & Rescue Services

 There are three types of membership within CTIF: Ordinary Membership (Countries / Nations) and Associate Membership (Corporations and Businesses) and Individual Membership.

-The CTIF is made up by Associate Members (Member Countries) who sends representatives once per year to the CTIF Delegates Assembly, to vote on important issues and to elect representatives in the CTIF Executive Committee.
+The CTIF is made up by Ordinary Members (Member Countries) who send representatives once per year to the CTIF Delegates Assembly, to vote on important issues and to elect representatives in the CTIF Executive Committee.

 Each country appoints two delegates who will vote according to the democratic decision making process in each country´s National Committee.